I tried basic authentication using Nginx

 sudo systemctl start nginx

-Next, let's create a Virtualhost.
+Next, let's create a Virtualhost

-Let's create a Virtualhost (*a little troublesome)
+Let's create a Virtual Host (*a bit tedious)

 mkdir -p /var/www/vhosts/example.com/public_html